 Everything You Need to Know About ETH2

-ETH2 (or ETH 2.0) includes updates to address current scaling issues, issues with mining, and to some extent issues with security.
-These include proof-of-stake solutions (Beacon Chain, Casper FFG), Sharding solutions, and more.
+ETH2 (or ETH 2.0) includes updates to address current scaling issues, issues with mining, and issues with security.
+These include proof-of-stake solutions (Beacon Chain, Casper), Sharding solutions, and more.

 Each of the noted solutions either addresses scaling (AKA it makes transactions faster and thus creates a better environment for smart contracts and DApps), changes the way Ethereum is mined, and/or helps make the network more secure.